-By now you’ve heard about the Wells Fargo cross-selling scam, and hopefully read about it here on The Financial Brand.
+By now you’ve heard about the Wells Fargo cross-selling scam.
 I’m not here to report the news, but to offer some alternate perspectives on it.

 I’m sure that there are plenty of things wrong with this situation, but there are three things in particular that strike me as really screwed up about the whole mess.

 Missed Previous Coverage?
 Read More: Wells Fargo Axes 5,300 Employees In Massive Cross-Selling Scam

 Problem #1: The 260,000 Non-Fired Wells Fargo Employees

 There were about 265,000 Wells Fargo employees.
 The 5,300 recently fired employees represent about 2% of the bank’s workforce.

 So, that’s not a lot, right?
 Plenty of other large firms have done reductions-in-force of more than 2% of their total employee population, so this shouldn’t be a big deal, right?